 Read on to see what "new discoveries" in technology people are talking about.
 Don't see something you use?
 Let us know!

 - Twitter can double as a "captioning" tool for deaf and hard of hearing.
-Watch personal perspective on the power of How Twitter Helps me Hear- Twitter to make public dialogue more inclusive for the hearing impaired.
-Slides from Catharine McNally’s Ignite session at the NTEN 2012 Conference.
+How Twitter Helps me Hear- Twitter to make public dialogue more inclusive for the hearing impaired. from Catharine McNally’s Ignite session at the NTEN 2012 Conference.